-Late Applications.
-Permission is not granted in advance for submission of a late application.
-Late applications are accepted only in extenuating circumstances.
-If an application is submitted late, use the optional PHS 398 Cover Letter component to explain the reasons for the delay and include this component with the completed application.
+If an application is submitted late, use the optional PHS 398 Cover Letter component to provide specific information on the timing and nature of the cause of the delay and include this component with the completed application.
+No other documentation is expected.
 Late applications are evaluated on an individual basis considering the reasons provided.
 Contacting the Division of Receipt and Referral, Center for Scientific Review (CSR), NIH in advance will not influence the acceptance of a late application.
-For additional information on late applications, see http://grants.nih.gov/grants/guide/notice-files/NOT-OD-06-086.html.